sithmel/Products.Maps/README.txt

 Installation
 ------------

-In Plone 3.0 Maps shows up in the "Add-on Products" configuration panel.
+In Plone 3.0 Maps shows up in the "Add-ons" configuration panel.

 To use Google Maps you need an "Google Maps API key from Google":http://www.google.com/apis/maps/signup.html.